Pikkius/3DOnco/README.md

 If the break point is inside a CDS for both the genes the transcripts are merged together based on the previous rules.

-But we need to be more carefull if the break point is inside an exon or inside an Untranslated Region (UTR):
+But we need to be more carefull if the break point is inside an intron or inside an Untranslated Region (UTR):
 SCHEMA

 5' gene transcribes with + sign